How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 Instructions

-- Prepare the artichokes: Trim stems and remove tough outer leaves.
-Cut off the top 1 inch and rub with lemon to prevent browning.
+- Trim the stems and remove any tough outer leaves.
+Cut off the top 1 inch of each artichoke and rub all cut surfaces with lemon juice to prevent browning.

-- Boil the artichokes: Place artichokes in a pot of boiling water, cover, and cook 30–40 minutes, depending on size, until tender.
-For smaller artichokes, 30 minutes is usually sufficient.
+- Place the artichokes in a pot of boiling water.
+Cover and cook for 30–40 minutes, depending on size, until tender.
+Smaller artichokes usually take around 30 minutes.

-- Slice the artichokes: Drain and let cool slightly.
-Slice each artichoke in half
+- Drain and let cool slightly.
+Slice each artichoke in half lengthwise.

-- Finish and serve: Remove from heat and transfer artichokes to a serving platter.
-Serve with freshly grated Parmesan, additional sea salt, and sautéed lemon slices if desired.
+- Remove from heat and transfer to a serving platter.
+Serve with freshly grated Parmesan, extra sea salt, and sautéed lemon slices if desired.

 Notes

-- For extra flavor, you can add a little more butter or olive oil at the end.
+Add a little extra butter or olive oil at the end for a richer finish.

-- Leftovers can be stored in the fridge for 2 days; reheat gently in a skillet.
+Leftovers keep well in the fridge for up to 2 days.
+Reheat gently in a skillet.

 Nutrition